masak/alma/documentation/README.md

 > ### 🔮 Future feature: modules
 >
-> This whole chapter is conjectural right now.
+> Modules have not been implemented yet in 007.
+This whole chapter is a
+> best-guess at how they will work.

 007 files can be run directly as _scripts_, or they can be imported from other 007 programs as _modules_.